-You must not have any of these problems: any HTML syntax error, copied content that is not properly updated.
+You must not have any copied content that is not properly updated.

 You may use the following lines as an example.
 You may use cut-and-paste if you want, but you should type them in so you start thinking about what they mean.
 If you have more HTML skills than this, feel free to do a more impressive job.